rouanw/secure-express-routes/README.md

 > Express middleware you can use to lock down all your routes by default

+## Limitations

+Turns out that this approach is probably not suitable for most applications. `secure-express-routes` can’t access `req.params`, because that’s not set until the middleware defined on an actual route is run.
+Any applications that use `req.params` for permission checks, won't be able to use this library as a viable option.
+See expressjs/express#2088.

+## Disclaimer
-__Disclaimer:__ This package doesn't actually do anything to secure your routes.
+This package doesn't actually do anything to secure your routes.
 It just makes returning a `403` the default for every route in your application.
 What security you need will be specific to your scenario.

 ## Use case